 The brain is the body's most sensitive “sex organ.”
 Sexual desire starts in the brain and works its way down.
 Chemicals called neurotransmitters help brain cells (neurons) communicate to stimulate blood flow to the sex organs.

 The strain that a depressive illness can place on a patient's relationship can further interfere with sexual functioning and pleasure.
-For both men and women, being unable to initiate, participate in or enjoy sex can lead to a crippling loss of self-confidence, which—in turn—can undermine recovery from the depression.
+For both men and women, being unable to start, participate in or enjoy sex can lead to a crippling loss of self-confidence.
+This can undermine recovery from the depression.

 Like diabetes, this decreased blood flow can affect vaginal lubrication, causing the vagina to be too dry for comfortable intercourse.
 Menopausal women may notice that they are not as easily aroused, and may be less sensitive to touching and stroking—which can result in decreased interest in sex.

-Hormone replacement therapy may improve certain conditions, such as loss of vaginal lubrication and genital sensation, that can create problems with sexual function.
+Hormone replacement therapy may improve certain conditions, such as loss of vaginal lubrication and genital sensation that can create problems with sexual function.
 However, hormone replacement therapy poses certain risks, including uterine bleeding and an increased risk of breast cancer.
 For that reason, the use of hormone replacement therapy must be evaluated on an individual basis.

-© Copyright 1995-2009 The Cleveland Clinic Foundation.
+© Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 1/10/2007...#9125
+This document was last reviewed on: 5/29/2015...#9125